vamsipraneeth115/Commit-And-Conquer/README.md

 ## Notes
 - The frontend and backend should run concurrently for full functionality.
 - Modify environment variables as needed.
+- If a team finds a issue or bugs they need to create it with a tag called Player-issue

 ---